 Series A funding,

-Here, they both Mr A and B realise that,
+Here, they both Mr. A and B realize that,

 “In this stage, the main metric is only growth.
-The valuation of company is now calculated on basis of the growth rate that you get in last 18 months.
-Also the traction and revenues play here the vital role.”
+The valuation of the company is now calculated on basis of the growth rate that you get in last 18 months.
+Also, the traction and revenues play here the vital role.”

-Now, they realise they should find out the present valuation of the company to negotiate the value of equity, they have to give up in lieu of Series A funding.
+Now, they realize they should find out the present valuation of the company to negotiate the value of equity, they have to give up in lieu of Series A funding.

 So, their advisor tell them,

-“Inasmuch, at this stage we already have a revenue so, to evaluate the company, investors use the multiple method, also it called comparable method.
+“Inasmuch, at this stage we already have a revenue so, to evaluate the company, investors use the multiple methods, also it called the comparable method.

 So according to this method, we have to find out how many times valuation is bigger than revenues of your comparable companies or in other words what the multiple is.
 And once we get the multiple of our comparable companies, we multiply our revenue by it, which produce the Valuation of our company”

-Then after comparable method, they figure out the pre-money valuation that is nearly $4,000,000.
+Then after comparable method, they figure out the pre-money valuation that is near $4,000,000.